Bleeding the engine fuel system

 Install the pressure gauge on the adapter fitting.

-Turn on the starter, or set the engine to low idle speed and measure pressure.
+Turn on the starter, or switch the engine at low idle speed and measure the pressure.

 Observe the pressure gauge readings.
 The maximum resistance of the drain line is 50 kPa (7.3 psi).